 Kevin Bennardo joined the UNC School of Law faculty in 2016.
 At Carolina Law, he teaches Trusts & Estates and courses in the Research, Reasoning, Writing, and Advocacy program.
 Bennardo is also the author of over twenty-five published articles in legal academic journals.
 His scholarship has been cited by federal courts of appeals, state supreme courts, and lower courts.

 In 2017, the President of Palau appointed Bennardo to be one of five Non-Resident Associate Justices of the Supreme Court of the Republic of Palau.
 In this role, Justice Bennardo hears cases on the country’s appellate court of last resort on an as-needed basis.

-Before joining the UNC Law faculty, Bennardo held faculty positions at the Indiana University Robert H. McKinney School of Law, the Louisiana State University Paul M. Hebert Law Center, and the University of Richmond School of Law.
+Before joining the UNC School of Law faculty, Bennardo held faculty positions at the Indiana University Robert H. McKinney School of Law, the Louisiana State University Paul M. Hebert Law Center, and the University of Richmond School of Law.
 At those schools, he taught courses in legal communication and analysis, criminal sentencing, and inheritance law.
 In 2016, the graduating students at IU-McKinney voted Bennardo the most outstanding professor who had been with the law school for three years or fewer.

 - J.D. (summa cum laude), Ohio State University (2007)

 - B.A. (magna cum laude), Miami University (2003)

 THINKING AND WRITING ABOUT LAW (Carolina Academic Press, 2020).